SHVickers94/DemOn_Autouploader/README.md

 Open up the ```DemOn_Autouploader.R``` file.

-In RStudio run the following code in the Terminal (if Docker is still running from a previous run of the Auto uploader then you don't need to re-run these terminal commands):
+In RStudio run the following code in the Terminal:

 To get latest version of Firefox into docker:
 ```sudo docker pull selenium/standalone-firefox```